thoughtworks-jumpstart/guides/docs/frontend-web-development/react-hello-world.md

 ## Exercise

 1. Create a new react app and print out "Hello \<your favourite character name\>"

-### Optional

-1. Add the image of your favourite character.
+2. Add the image of your favourite character.
    ![react start page](_media/react-hello-world-ex1.png)

 - tips